MrKeviscool/CoinGrabber/README.md

 # CoinGrabber
-A really basic game made in python just to prove to me that i could made with no outside libraries the goal is to get 20 coins as quick as possible. try to beat your high-score and challenge your friends
+A really basic game made in python just to prove to me that i could.
+Made with no outside libraries.
+The goal is to get 20 coins as quick as possible. try to beat your high-score and challenge your friends

 # Setup